alramaboli/hexagonal-architecture/README.md

 # hexagonal-architecture
-This presents the development of a simple product catalogue microservice to demonstrate the principles of a hexagonal software architecture.
+This presents a simple product catalogue microservice to demonstrate the principles of a hexagonal software architecture.
 The microservice exposes a RESTful API that allows consuming applications to perform CRUD operations on a product catalogue.
 The microservice is developed in Golang, and the product catalogue data is persisted in a MongoDB repository.